HanoverStatsLabs/resources/labs.md

 This page contains links to the individual lab instructions for Math 217.

+**NOTE**: All these links take you to HTML versions of the labs.
+But if you change the link extension to ".pdf", you will get a more print-friendly version, with spacing for student answers to each question.

 - [Lab 1](labs/Lab1Instructions.md) introduces you to the RStudio environment and shows you how to carry out basic descriptive statistics.
 - [Lab 2](labs/Lab2Instructions.md) shows you how to create graphs and carry out basic one-variable and two-variable analyses.
 - [Lab 3](labs/Lab3Instructions.md) shows you how to use RMarkdown to structure your work and create your report all in one document.